Staines Town F.C.

-Staines Town Football Club was an English semi-professional football club based in Staines-upon-Thames, Middlesex.
+Staines Town Football Club was a football club based in Staines-upon-Thames, Surrey.
 Founded in 1892, it last competed in the Isthmian League, until it was dissolved in 2022.

 History

 Early days

 Staines Town FC was founded in 1892 and was known under various names including Staines F.C.,Staines Albany F.C., 'Staines Lagonda F.C.', and 'Staines Town F.C.', until it folded in 1935.
 However, prior to World War II the club re-formed as Staines Vale.